mus-format/mus-go/README.md

 [example](https://github.com/mus-format/examples-go/blob/main/protobuf/main.go)
 where it is used to encode data in Protobuf format.

-There’s also a streaming version: [mus-stream-go](https://github.com/mus-format/mus-stream-go).
+A streaming version is also available: [mus-stream-go](https://github.com/mus-format/mus-stream-go).

 To get started quickly, visit the [code generator](https://github.com/mus-format/musgen-go) page.